-"Suits" vs "hackers" is a trope as old as tech itself.
+This week Josh, Ben and Starr talk technical debt and how to cope with it.
+They also discuss "suits" vs "hackers" is a trope as old as tech itself.
 Suits want to make money and cut costs.
 Hackers want to build cool things the right way.
 What if you're both the suit *and* the hacker?
 How do you balance business vs engineering needs and adopt a sane strategy towards technical debt in a small company?
 This is the subject of today's episode.

 Ben: If I start selling my kidneys, I'll let you know.

 Starr: Okay, that's cool.
 Do I get a friends and family discount?

 Announcer: You are in a maze of twisty little passages, all alike.
 Time to start a fire.
 Crack open a can of Tab, and settle in for Founder Quest.